squidKid-deluxe/squidKid-deluxe/README.md

 Hi!
 I'm SquidKid-Deluxe, a passionate developer, blockchain enthusiast, and music creator.
 I love exploring the intersection of technology, creativity, and innovation—whether it's through coding, decentralized applications, or composing digital soundscapes.

+For a list of some of my favorite projects, check out my website, [squidKid-deluxe.github.io](http://squidKid-deluxe.github.io).

 ## What I Do

 My projects span multiple disciplines, but they all share one common goal: pushing boundaries and crafting unique experiences.
 Some of my key areas of focus include: